HL7NZ/mws-ig/input/pagecontent/createAllergyIntolerance.md

 ##### Recorder CPN is known

-This is an example of a create request in which the recroder's CPN is known:
+This is an example of a create request in which the recorder's CPN is known:
 [create AllergyIntolerance request](AllergyIntolerance-MwsAllergyIntolerance.json.html)

 The recorder is provided as a relative literal reference to an HPIPractitioner

 ```
  "practitioner": {
-        "reference": "Practitioner/99ZZZS",
+        "reference": "Practitioner/99ZZZS"
-        "display": "Mrs TestOne Prefix-Test"
       }
 ```

 ##### Recorder CPN is not known

-This is an example of a create request in which the recroder's CPN is not known:
+This is an example of a create request in which the recorder's CPN is not known:
 [create AllergyIntolerance request - unknown CPN](AllergyIntolerance-MwsAllergyIntolerance-3.json.html)
 The recorder is given as a logical reference using the local identifier and namespace

 ```
  "practitioner": {
         "identifier": {
           "value": "my-local-practionerid-1234",
           "system": "http://my-local-practioner-namespace.co.nz"
-        },
-        "display": "Mrs TestOne Prefix-Test"
+        }
       }
 ```